kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 ```
 SHOPPING: Selkath Merchant
-- SELL:
-  - Racing Bonds until you have ~4500 Credits
-    - This should only take a few seconds of mashing Enter + NumPad Enter
-- BUY
+- BUY:
   - 7x Parts
   - All 20 Hyper Stims
-- END: At least 500 Credits
+- END: ~447 Credits (need 400 minimum)
-- Need to end with at least 500 Credits to loan to Queedle
 ```

-- Talk to Nubassa: 3,2,2
+- Talk to Nubassa: 3,2,1
+  - This gets you over 500 credits for Queedle's loan
   - ***Finishes “The Trouble with Gizka”***
 - Enter West Central Ahto City